-Do you have a steam heating system in your home or building that has radiators?
-Chances are it is a two pipe system.
+Do you have a steam heating system in your home or a building working with steam traps?
+Chances are it is a two-pipe system.
 How do you know?
-Take at a look at your radiators, if it has a steam trap like in the above picture, then it is a two pipe system.
-Do you have some radiators that don’t heat up on a call for heat?
-If you are experiencing this find out what can simply cure this problem and get your radiator back to normal.
+Take at a look at your radiators, if it has a steam trap like in the above picture, then it is a two-pipe system.
+Do you have some heaters that don’t heat up on a call for heat?
+If you are experiencing this, find out what can cure this problem and get your radiator back to normal.

 Two pipe steam systems…